USDOT: 4384551 | MC: MC-1719325 info@superivanllc.com | (786) 747-8516

 Full-Service Interstate Mover

-The price gap between DIY and full-service is smaller than most people think.
-And that gap disappears entirely when you factor in the value of your time, the risk of injury (back injuries during moves are extremely common), and the risk of damage to your belongings from inexperienced handling.
+The gap is smaller than most people think.
+Factor in your time, injury risk (back injuries during moves are extremely common), and damage from inexperienced handling -- the gap vanishes.

-We've picked up the pieces — literally — from dozens of DIY moves gone wrong.
-Broken TVs, scratched hardwood floors, a couch that wedged in a stairwell so badly it had to be cut apart.
-The rental truck doesn't come with pads, straps, or any of the equipment professional movers use.
+We've picked up the pieces from dozens of DIY moves gone wrong.
+Broken TVs.
+Scratched floors.
+A couch wedged so badly in a stairwell it had to be cut apart.
+Rental trucks don't come with pads, straps, or the gear pros use.

 Quick Estimate: What Will Your Move Cost?